 Accommodation

-The test was administered under an extended time condition (up to triple the allotted time as compared to timed condition).
+The test was administered under an extended-time condition (up to triple the standard allotted time condition).

 Participants

 Over 611,000 student records from 1,006 participating institutions were searched resulting in a total of 2,959 special-tested students matched with valid college GPAs, predicted GPAs, and complete ACT test results.
-Three groups of identified disabilities had a sufficient number of students to warrant further analyses: Attention Deficit Disorder (480); Dyslexia (526); and Learning Disabled (1,258).
+Three groups of identified disabilities had a sufficient number of students to warrant further analyses: attention-deficit disorder (ADD; n=480); dyslexia (n=526); and learning disabilities (n=1,258).

 Dependent Variable